linda-seiter/cmsc115_2252/week3/week3_lesson.md

 <img alt="Example4.java fixed" src="images/example4fixed.png" width="600">

 Since the code has been modified, the tests should be re-executed.
-Notice that test #2 now short-circuits due to the `&&` operator.
+Tests #2 and #3 now short-circuit due to the `&&` operator.
 The tests do not achieve 100% condition coverage as `isHungry` is never evaluated as false.

 | Test | Input    | Expected Output | Actual Output | cash > 50 && isHungry | cash > 50 | isHungry | Status |
 | ---- | -------- | --------------- | ------------- | --------------------- | --------- | -------- | ------ |